mal-cul1830/Solutions-ECL-Training/docs/Architecture.md

 ## Thor

 The Thor cluster is based on a master/slave design.
-Each data partition is processed by a slave process, and a master process manages the slave processes.
+Each data partition is processed by a slave process,and a master process manages the slave processes.

 ![](images/thor-master-slave.png)

 ### The Middleware